WATER EFFICIENCY / Wet – FAQ

 No – Landscaped areas were measured using aerial imaging.
 Your measurement and plant material is unique to your property.
-If you feel there was an error in calculating your landscaped area please complete a variance form or call a Customer Service Representative at (661) 259-3610 or email us at email@example.com for assistance.
+If you feel there was an error in calculating your landscaped area please complete a variance form or call a Customer Care Representative at (661) 259-3610 or email us at email@example.com for assistance.

 ET is short for Evapotranspiration.
 Think of it as negative rain falling up!
 Simply put, it is the amount of water that evaporates out of planted soils and used by plants during a period of time.
 ET changes as weather changes.
 It is affected by sunlight, temperature, wind and humidity.
 ET is an important indicator of how much water plants need for healthy growth.
 NCWD uses daily ET in the calculation of all outdoor water targets.
 As ET increases because of warm temperatures or wind, your individualized outdoor water target increases too.
 As ET decreases due to rainfall or cooler temperatures, your outdoor water target also decreases.
 State laws and regulations use ET information to establish the water target for Efficient outdoor irrigation.
 The science of ET was developed by the University of California and is used in agriculture and landscaping nationwide.

 - Cool season turfgrass is the standard reference plant for measuring ET in California.
 Turfgrass is the highest water using plant in urban landscapes.
 All other landscape plants need less water than turfgrass.